-GHP is made up of two accounts supporting multiple health activities conducted by USAID and by the State Department (Foreign Assistance Act of 1961, as amended [FAA], §10431).32
+GHP comprises two accounts supporting multiple health activities conducted by USAID and by the State Department (Foreign Assistance Act of 1961, as amended [FAA], §10447).48

 Global Health-USAID

 Managed by USAID, appropriations in this account fund programs focused on combating infectious diseases such as HIV/AIDS, malaria, and tuberculosis.
 Programs also focus on immunization, oral rehydration, maternal and child health, vulnerable children, and family planning and reproductive health.